purshink/Spring-Boot-Thymeleaf-App/README.md

 [http://localhost:8080](http://localhost:8080/)

-Login with: user or business password:123
+Login with: user or business,
+password:123